syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/legend.md

 ## Position and Alignment

-By using the [`position`](../api/chart/legendSettings/#position-string) property, you can position the legend at left, right, top or bottom of the chart.
+By using the [`position`](../api/chart3d/legendSettings/#position) property, the legend can be positioned at left, right, top or bottom of the chart.
 The legend is positioned at the bottom of the chart, by default.

 {% if page.publishingplatform == "typescript" %}